tanmylien/Assignment3AI/README.md

 💬 **General Assistant (GENERAL)**
 Handles general, undefined inputs in a friendly, helpful way when no specific category is matched.
 Ensures the conversation continues smoothly even with vague or ambiguous requests.

+## 🤖 Gemini API Integration

+To enhance the assistant’s intelligence, I integrated Google’s Gemini API.
+This allows the assistant to handle general questions or topics that aren’t directly covered by my specialized AI assistants (e.g., Music, Fitness, Study, Psychology, Book).

 ## Concepts Implemented <br/>
 **Custom Data Types** <br/>
 Defined UserProfile, Request, and Response in models.py using @dataclass. <br/>